 Don’t worry, you’re not alone.
 This is something most photographers struggle with at some point.

 There are many factors involved in creating a good photo but there’s one key ingredient that’s often neglected: patience.

 The truth is that your favorite photographers don’t return home with great images each time they go out.
 In reality, only a small percentage of their images will ever see the light of day.
 An even smaller percentage finds its way into the portfolio.

 It’s this factor that many forget.
 Especially in the beginning.
-You rarely see all the work that other photographers put into creating an image, so it’s easy to think that they’re just more lucky than you.
+You rarely see all the work that other photographers put into creating an image.
+It’s easy to think that they’re just more lucky than you.

-Having a technical understanding is important but having the patience, or grit, is just as essential.
+Having a technical understanding is important but having patience, or grit, is just as essential.

-Are you willing to spend days, weeks, or years trying to perfect a photo?
+Are you willing to spend days, weeks, or years perfecting a photo?
 Do you step out of your comfort zone and go on long hikes or drives over and over until you get the image you’ve envisioned?
 Do you put in the work?

 That’s what it takes to become a better photographer.

 I want to tell you a story about an image that I captured last summer.
 I talked a fair bit about it during an online presentation for a camera club here in Norway and the story turned out to be a little eye-opener for some.

 When you see this photo, you might think something along the lines of ‘how lucky you were to get the rainbow and light’.
 It’s easy to understand why you’d think that as I’m going to guess that rainbows and colorful sunsets don’t occur every time you go out photographing.
 It certainly doesn’t for me.